 Cassandra Jowett, Senior Director of Marketing at PathFactory, and her team have a path to get content where it needs to go every time.
-In this episode of SaaS Half Full, she shares how you can use your content to fuel your customer’s journey and get your content read and utilized.
+In this episode of SaaS Half Full, she shares how you can use your content to fuel the B2B customer journey and get your content read and utilized.

 Content to Meet Prospects Where They Are

 At PathFactory, Cassandra spends her time figuring out how to help marketers understand content engagement.
 The company collects “content consumption data” that shows which prospects are engaging with which content pieces and their engagement level.
 Imagine knowing a prospect spent five minutes watching your promotional video — how could you use that to better shape your content development and delivery?